MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 **Investigation**

-1. If there are many accounts involved, click **Download details** to view the list in an Excel spreadsheet.
+1. Click **Download details** to view the full information in an Excel spreadsheet.
+You can get the following information:

-2. Click on the alert to go to its details page.
-Check if any login attempts ended with a successful authentication, these would appear as **Guessed accounts** on the right side of the infographic.
-If yes, are any of the **Guessed accounts** normally used from the source computer?
-If yes, **Suppress** the suspicious activity.

-3. If there are no **Guessed accounts**, are any of the **Attacked accounts** normally used from the source computer?
-If yes, **Suppress** the suspicious activity.
+   -	List of the attacked accounts
+   -	List of guessed accounts in which login attempts ended with successful authentication
+   -	If the authentication attempts were performed using NTLM, you will see relevant event activities
+   -	If the authentication attempts were performed using Kerberos, you will see relevant  network activities

+2. Click on the source computer to go to its profile page.
+Check what happened around the time of these attempts, searching for unusual activities, such as: who was logged in, which resources where accessed.
+If you enabled Windows Defender ATP integration, click the Windows Defender ATP icon (add picture) to further investigate the machine.
+In Windows Defender ATP you can see which processes and alerts occurred around the time of the alert.

+3. If the authentication was performed using NTLM, and you see that the alert occurs many times, and there is not enough information available about the server which the source machine tried to access, you should enable **NTLM auditing** on the involved domain controllers.
+To do this, turn on event 8004.
+This is the NTLM authentication event that includes information about the source computer, user account and **server** which the source machine tried to access.
+After you know which server sent the authentication validation, you should investigate the server by checking its events such as 4624 to better understand the authentication process.

 **Remediation**

 [Complex and long passwords](https://docs.microsoft.com/windows/device-security/security-policy-settings/password-policy) provide the necessary first level of security against brute-force attacks.

-## Suspicious service creation - Preview feature!
+## Suspicious service creation

 **Description**

 A suspicious service has been created on a domain controller in your organization.
 This alert relies on event 7045 in order to identify this suspicious activity on your endpoints.
-Event 7045 should be forwarded from the endpoints to ATP by configuring [Windows Event Forwarding](configure-event-forwarding.md) or by forwarding 7045 events to the SIEM and [configuring your SIEM](configure-event-collection.md) as a data source that forwards events to ATP.

 **Investigation**